 The rear-mirror, weakness-based approach to feedback is a thing of the past.
 Or, at least it should be.
 Employees all have natural strengths or honed skills sets.
 Rather than focus on weaknesses, gear your feedback to these strengths.
 To how these have led to success and how they can be leveraged even more effectively in future.

 Employee strengths are areas of immense development potential.
 Not only that, when they have ability to apply these, they allow the employee to move in the direction of flow in their roles.

-As stated in this 2012 study on feedback from Indiana University,
+As stated in this 2011 research on feedback from Indiana University,